Editor's note: This article was published in July 2021, and has been updated to reflect our latest impact and policy objectives for 2023.

 Actions include things like signing petitions, taking quizzes to learn more about global issues, emailing and phoning up legislative representatives, sending tweets to business and governments and sharing social media posts, sharing images and videos of oneself standing up for the issues you care about, and more.
 Taking an action means being an advocate and activist.

 Global Citizen provides an easy-to-use app and platform to both amplify activists’ voices on the issues they care about and combine individual voices to form a collective voice of Global Citizens all around the world, creating momentum that leads to real impact.
-In recent months, Global Citizens have taken actions focused on addressing vaccine inequity, including:
+The first half of 2021 alone saw an incredible amount of action-taking, Global Citizens took actions focused on addressing vaccine inequity, as part of our "VAX LIVE" campaign: including:

 - Joining Pope Francis, and Prince Harry and Meghan, the Duke and Duchess of Sussex, in calling on the pharmaceutical industry to take “every possible measure to increase global supply must be on the table, including the temporary suspension of intellectual property.”
 And in the coming weeks, we will be launching a new push targeting those countries still opposed to a temporary suspension of intellectual property rights.